King Expresses Condolences To US President Over Passing Of Former President Carter

 Date

-King Abdullah II on Monday sent a cable to US President Joe Biden, expressing condolences over the passing of former president of the United States Jimmy Carter, according to a royal court statement.
+AMMAN - his majesty King Abdullah on Monday sent a cable to US President Joe Biden, expressing condolences over the passing of former president of the United States Jimmy Carter, according to a Royal Court statement.

 Legal Disclaimer: